All Articles

 Size is one of the most significant decisions impacting the cost of building a barndominium.
 To design your own Texas barndominium floor plan, you must work with a professional drafter or architect.

-A pre-set floor plan is a more affordable but slightly less customizable option.
+A preset floor plan is a more affordable but slightly less customizable option.
 For example, you can purchase a basic floor plan for a barndo for $1,000 or less.
 Expect to pay more for more extensive or custom plans.

-Once you have a floor plan, provide it to your architect or contractor to create a site plan and mechanical and plumbing drawings.
+Once you have a floor plan, give it to your architect or contractor to create a site plan and mechanical and plumbing drawings.
 You’ll need those plans stamped by a structural engineer before the building begins.

 Exterior building materials are where you can save a lot of money on a barndominium compared to traditional houses.
 A reasonable estimate is that around 40-50% of project costs go to materials.